-Students move through the system as a group and receive career-based instruction.
-Each CAP academy is organized around an occupational area like health professions, travel and tourism, finance, information technology, or construction.
+Each CAP Academy is organized around an occupational area such as health professions, travel and tourism, finance, information technology, or construction.
 This model creates a structure in which the student learning is linked with potential career outcomes, but provides the base knowledge to ensure the success of its students in any number of fields.
-The CAP Academy differs from traditional academic and vocational education by preparing students for both college and career.
-Students who are interested in dental hygiene careers may work along side students who are planning to become physicians.
+The CAP Academy differs from traditional academic and vocational education by preparing students for both careers and college.
+For example, students who are interested in dental hygiene careers may work along side students who are planning to become physicians.
 The career theme is woven throughout the curriculum with the high standards necessary for admission to a university, providing students a rigorous and relevant education.